OliverSpeir/portfolio/src/pages/blog/nextauth-with-djangorestframework.md

 - if the user already exists their existing token is deleted and a new one is created for them
 - if the user does not exist a token and a new user is created

-To reiterate: the DRF server needs to expose an unauthorized endpoint that accepts an `idToken`, validate that token and if the token is valid it needs to create an Authorization Token and a new user if that `idToken` has not already been used by an existing account
+To reiterate: the DRF server needs to expose an unauthenticated endpoint that accepts an `idToken`, validate that token and if the token is valid it needs to create an Authentication Token and a new user if that `idToken` has not already been used by an existing account

-### Requiring Authorization for other DRF endpoints
+### Requiring Authentication for other DRF endpoints

 1. add `permission_classes = (IsAuthenticated,)` with the `rest_framework.permissions import IsAuthenticated` function to all endpoints
 2. Place these settings in the `settings.py` file of the main portion of the Django project